craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/Kailkeep.md

 Between the areas of viewing, there are tunnels sized for two small creatures to walk side by side, about five by four and a half feet and spiraling staircases of similar sizing between levels.

 ##### Doors, Secret Doors, and Ko-Bolted Doors.

 Beyond the "false allure" of Kailkeep's Lower Hells, Normal Doors (including double doors) are made of two inch thick black marble, and are handled in one-half inch thick white marble rings.
-These doors have no hinges, swinging around an internal cylinder that holds the door in place in the wall.
+These doors have no hinges, swinging around an internal cylinder of stone that holds the door in place in the wall.

 The secret doors of Kailkeep are not uniform, but they are hidden similarly.
 Any and all secret doors marked on the maps are humbly suggested to require a DC 20 investigation check to notice, although surely some are easier or harder to spot then others.
 Please use your discretion.